How to Choose Your Cast on and Bind off

 Cast Ons and Bind Offs!

 There are so many amazing cast ons and bind offs, but how do you choose?
 I teach three different classes just on cast on and bind offs, so I’ve given it (a little) thought.
-I have two classes coming up, so read about how you can be entered in a lottery to win this fab gift bag from Hiya Hiya AND get 50% off my Vogue Knitting Live class (promo code: CASTON)
+Here’s my guide to

 5 Considerations for How to Choose Your Cast on and Bind off